JosephPallipadan/Namsor-API-Wrapper-Python/README.md

 print(response.score)
 print(response.probability_calibrated)

-# Refer to Responses section to view all different variables of each different Response
+# Refer to the Responses section to view all different variables of each different Response.

 # Access the genderBatch (POST) endpoint